sofiane-abou-abderrahim/react-behind-the-scenes/README.md

 1. wrap the `IconButton.jsx` component function with the `memo` function
 2. use the `useCallback` hook in `Counter.jsx` in conjunction with `memo` to avoid unnecessary re‐executions

+## 4. Understanding the useMemo() Hook

+1. use the `useMemo` hook in `Counter.jsx` by wrapping the `isPrime` function
+   1. this hook prevents the execution of normal functions that are called inside of component functions, unless their input changed
+2. don't overuse `useMemo()`